donejs/donejs/docs/guide.md

 npm install bootstrap --save
 ```

-To see live-reload in action, let's update the main template to import the Bootstrap LESS file and also add some HTML that uses those styles. `src/index.stache` then looks like this:
+To see live-reload in action, let's update the main template to import the Bootstrap LESS file and also add some HTML that uses those styles.
+Update `src/index.stache` to look like this:

 ```html
 <html>